Law Society of Singapore: Disciplinary proceedings

-Under the Legal Profession Act 1967, when the Council of the Law Society receives a complaint against a lawyer, it will refer the complaint to the Chairperson of the society's Inquiry Panel, who may constitute a Review Committee to review the complaint.
+Under the Legal Profession Act 1967, when the Council of the Law Society receives a complaint against a lawyer, it will refer the complaint to the chairperson of the society's Inquiry Panel, who may constitute a Review Committee to review the complaint.

-The Review Committee will determine whether the complaint is frivolous, vexatious, misconceived, or lacking in substance and should therefore be dismissed, or should be referred to the Chairperson of the Inquiry Panel, who will then constitute an Inquiry Committee to inquire into the complaint.
+The Review Committee will determine whether the complaint is frivolous, vexatious, misconceived, or lacking in substance and should therefore be dismissed, or should be referred to the chairperson of the Inquiry Panel, who will then constitute an Inquiry Committee to inquire into the complaint.

-The Inquiry Committee will report its findings and recommendations to the Council, who will decide if a formal investigation is necessary.
-If it does so determine, it may apply to the Chief Justice to appoint a Disciplinary Committee to hear and investigate the matter.
+The Inquiry Committee will report its findings and recommendations to the council, who will decide if a formal investigation is necessary.
+If it does so determine, it may apply to the Chief Justice to appoint a Disciplinary Committee that will hear and investigate the matter.

-If the Disciplinary Committee finds that there has been cause of sufficient gravity for disciplinary action to be taken against the lawyer who is the subject of the complaint, the Law Society will make an application to the Court of Three Judges for an appropriate order against the lawyer, such as an order that the lawyer be censured, fined, suspended, or struck off the roll.
+If the Disciplinary Committee finds that there has been cause of sufficient gravity for disciplinary action to be taken against the lawyer who is the subject of the complaint, the society will make an application to the Court of Three Judges for an appropriate order against the lawyer, such as an order that the lawyer be censured, fined, suspended, or struck off the roll.

+Controversies

+2025 president appointment controversy

+On 10 December 2025, a group of former members, led by Peter Cuthbert Low and Chandra Mohan Nair, called an extraordinary general meeting (EGM) for 22 December, protesting the presidency of Dinesh Singh Dhillon.
+In a letter addressed to The Straits Times the previous day, they stated that they intended to discuss "the impact of his appointment on the independence of the Bar".
+However, the resolution did not include provisions to invalidate office-holders.
+Dhillon, then a non-elected member of the council, had been elected that October at the society's annual election.

+Thio Shen Yi, a former president of the society, opposed the EGM, saying that it would cause weakening internal divisions and that Dhillon had been elected "fair and square".
+He also said that the election had observed due process and that the society had no convention against the election of a non-elected councillor to its presidency.
+On 17 December, after a meeting with members, Dhillon agreed to step aside as president and will be endorsed as vice-president.
+Professor Tan Cheng Han will be reconstituted as president.